data-edu/data-science-in-education/_book/16-teaching-data-science.md

 [@rosenberg2020mdsc].

 Naturally, educators who do data science are positioned well to try to teach others how to do data science.
-In addition, we expect readers of this book - many of whom will also be involved in education - will be interested in teaching others about data science.
+In addition, we expect readers of this book---many of whom will also be involved in education---will be interested in teaching others about data science.

 This chapter is organized around three topics: